PayU-EMEA/card-info-client-php/README.md

 ## Composer

 You can install the library via [Composer](http://getcomposer.org/).
-1. By running
+1. Method #1
+ - Run
 ```bash
 composer require payu/card-info-client-php
 ```
-2.
+2. Method #2
- - Or by adding this to your composer.json
+ - Add this to your composer.json
 ```bash
     {
       "require": {